Haitian cuisine: Regional dishes

 Regional dishes also exist throughout Haiti.
-In the area around Jérémie, in the Grand'Anse department at the southwest tip of the country on the Gulf of Gonâve, a dish called tonmtonm, which is steamed breadfruit called lam veritab mashed in a pilon, is eaten.
+In the area around Jérémie, in the Grand'Anse department at the southwest tip of the country on the Gulf of Gonâve, a dish called Tonmtonm, which is steamed breadfruit called lam veritab mashed in a pilon, is eaten.
 Tonmtonm is swallowed without chewing, using a slippery sauce made of okra (kalalou), cooked with meat, fish, crab, and savory spices.
 Tonmtonm is very similar to West African fufu.
 Another regional dish called poul ak nwa (poulet aux noix de cajou), which is chicken with cashew nuts), is from the north of the country, in the area around Cap-Haïtien.

 Waves of migration have also influenced Haitian cuisine.
 For example, immigrants from Lebanon and Syria brought kibbeh, which has been adopted into Haitian cuisine.

-The flavor base of much Haitian cooking is épice, a combination sauce made from cooked peppers, garlic, and herbs, particularly green onions, thyme, and parsley.
+The flavor base of much Haitian cooking is Epis, a combination sauce made from cooked peppers, garlic, and herbs, particularly green onions, thyme, and parsley.
 It is also used as a basic condiment for rice and beans and is also used in stews and soups.

 Bouillon cubes are often used by Haitian cooks, especially with the increasingly imported Maggi brand.